garabedium/text-twister/README.md

 - Press 'Enter' to solve a word.

 ## Known Issues
+- Fetch is used for the AJAX requests, so won't work in IE or Safari at the moment.
 - Yes, the solved word is accessible via the console.
 No, cheaters never win.
 - Letters sometimes get locked out.